nadiahpk/nadiahpk.github.io/_posts/2022-08-01-dejaegher.md

 plt.show()
 {% endhighlight %}

+Why is the pivot probability significant?
+First, consider just a single game, and imagine I know that I am the pivotal player.
+If I am a cooperator, then it is in my interests to remain a cooperator because if I switch then I will reduce my own payoff.
+If I am defector and I have the option of switching strategies, I would want to switch to cooperate.

 {%
     include figure.html
     src="/wp-content/uploads/2022/08/show_pivot.png"
     caption="Payoff to cooperators and defectors in the threshold game as a function of the number of cooperators among the other members of the group.
 If I am the pivotal player, then it is in my interests to cooperate (marked with an arrow)."
 %}

+We can also intuit that,
+if the probability that I will end up in a game where I am the pivotal player is high, then assuming I have a fixed strategy that I play all the time, it might be in my interests to be a cooperator...
+We'll return to this point soon.

 <h3>First example of the threshold game</h3>